dalessioluca/cromwell_for_ML/README.md

 #### WDL Usage
 You:
-1. on local machine edit the parameters.json as desired
+1. on local machine edit the parameters_for_wdl.json as desired
 2. run the command:\
-   submit_wdl_workflow.sh jupyter.wdl parameters.json gs://ld-results-bucket/input_jsons
+   submit_wdl_workflow.sh jupyter.wdl parameters_for_wdl.json gs://ld-results-bucket/input_jsons

    Here:
-   - jupyter.wdl is the file specifying the workflow and does not need to be changed
+   - jupyter.wdl is the file specifying the workflow and does **not** need to be changed
    - gs://ld-results-bucket/input_jsons is a bucket where the parameters file will be copied and the path_to_json will be passed to the workflow

 3. enjoy!
 The progress and results can be retieved with the commands: